-- permanently assists the warehouse supervisor in managerial duties, and - also performs normal warehouse duties. - Collective Agreement for the Commercial Sector 1 May 2014-31 January 2017
+- permanently assists the warehouse supervisor in managerial duties, and - also performs normal warehouse duties.

-The wage for this position shall be 8^{th} year pay on pay scale B2 plus not less than 10 %.
+The wage for this position shall be 8th year pay on pay scale B2 plus not less than 10 %.

 Call-out pay

 11. An employee shall be entitled to call-out pay when called back to work after leaving the workplace to deal with an emergency outside of regular working time.